 Internship Opportunities with the Coastal Systems Program

-The Coastal Systems Program has opportunities for interns to participate as part of the research effort in summer and throughout the academic year (contingent on funding availability).
-Research areas include water quality monitoring, nutrient cycling, coastal ecosystems and wetlands ecology.
+The Coastal Systems Program has opportunities for interns to participate as part of the research effort in the summer and throughout the academic year (contingent on funding availability).
+Research areas include water quality monitoring, nutrient cycling, coastal ecosystems, and wetlands ecology.

 Interns participate in a wide range of field and laboratory work, including but not limited to nearshore and offshore sampling, citizen-based environmental monitoring, maintenance of long-term experiments in wetlands, sample preparation, and a wide variety of laboratory analytical procedures.
 Successful candidates should be capable of working both independently and as part of a team.

-To apply for an internship, please send a cover letter and a resume, including the names of at least three references, to:
+To apply for an internship, please send an unofficial transcript along with a cover letter and a resume, including the names of at least three references, to:

 Dr. David Schlezinger